SEkiSoft/gogogo/PULL_REQUEST_TEMPLATE.md

-Name the PR as the Github Issue Number.
-Also name branches as the Issue Number.
+Name the PR as the GitHub Issue Number.
+Also, name branches the Issue Number.

 Changelog: